 - This changed to be viewed as dealing only with a person’s past sins, but not future faults.

-- So – development of training and becoming pure BEFORE baptism evolved, since any problems AFTER baptism weren’t covered.
+- Thus – development of training and becoming pure BEFORE baptism evolved, since any problems AFTER baptism weren’t covered.

-- So – baptism becomes more a prize of success, rather than an entry point and sign of the beginning of a changed life.
+- As a result, baptism becomes more a prize of success, rather than an entry point and sign of the beginning of a changed life.

 From the early third century comes the first definite mention of child baptism